One facilitator and two students involved in the Open Book Project submitted reflections on their experiences with the program.

 Open Book Project

 A Narrative Medicine Program for Social Justice and Inclusion

 We all have stories.
 Stories about our lives, our families, our illness, our profession.
 In medicine, stories offer a way to understand patients by offering a window into "the person that the disease has."

-The Open Book Project is a two-semester elective at OU-HCOM for first and second-year students.
-Students who choose to participate in The Open Book Project elective will join a small group of fellow students and two facilitators weekly to examine a piece of narrative work (think: paintings, lyrics, poems, short stories, etc.) and engage in the practices of narrative medicine including close reading, radical listening, and reflective writing.
+The Open Book Project is a two-semester elective at the Heritage College for first- and second-year students.
+Students who choose to participate in the Open Book Project elective will join a small group of fellow students and two facilitators weekly to examine a piece of narrative work (think: paintings, lyrics, poems, short stories, etc.) and engage in the practices of narrative medicine including close reading, radical listening and reflective writing.
 The sessions run 90 minutes in length and will require little preparation.
 Just come ready to be an active participant and “respectful and humble witness.”

 Open Book Project Goals